cthissen/errorbarxy/README.md

-# errorbarxy:
+# errorbarxy: plot errors in x and y

 What is it?
 -----------------
-errorbarxy plots error bars in x and y.
 Errors can be asymmetric and vary by data point.
 <img src="https://github.com/cthissen/errorbarxy/blob/master/errorbarxy.png" alt="errorbarxy" width="300px" height="300px">